 6. You’re Accepted!
 Woohoo!
 We are usually able to accept people within 1-2 weeks of their interviews.

-7. Commitment Deposit: Once you are accepted to the program, you will need to submit a $300 commitment deposit within 14 days to confirm your spot on the program.
+7. Commitment Payment: Once you are accepted to the program, you will need to submit a $300 commitment payment within 14 days to confirm your spot on the program.
 We cannot start the host family matching process until we have this deposit.
-Once you submit your commitment deposit you will unlock the acceptance portion of your portal, which includes things like pre-departure videos, travel and arrival information, the Greenheart Travel Atlas, and more.
+Once you submit your commitment payment you will unlock the acceptance portion of your portal, which includes things like pre-departure videos, travel and arrival information, the Greenheart Travel Atlas, and more.

 7. Book your flights, and get ready for your adventure to Korea!
 Your remaining balance is due in full 60 days before your start date.